FStarLang/FStar/CONTRIBUTIONS.md

 All of the important file formats should be in the `.gitattributes`, but we expect any new file to have Unix line endings.

-## F\* oranges
+## CI can report "Success with breakages"

-Internally, each regression build tests a new F\* version against "important" projects, e.g. Vale, HACL\*, etc. Should a new F\* commit break one of these projects, the breakage will be flagged via a Slack channel, but the CI system will report a successful build on the pull request.
+Internally, each regression build tests a new F\* version against "important" projects, e.g. Vale, HACL\*, etc. Should a new F\* commit break one of these projects, the breakage will be flagged as a "Success with breakages" in the CI logs, but the CI system will still report a successful build on the GitHub PR.

-It is up to the reviewer to parse the logs and figure out whether this is something that needs attention from you.
-You should not have to worry about this.
+It is up to the reviewer to detect such problems and if they occur parse the CI logs and figure out whether this is something that needs attention from you.

 ## Debugging a build failure